-How We Work at The UN
+How We Work

 United Nations Consultative Status

 - Economic and Social Council (ECOSOC): The Unitarian Universalist Association has special consultative status with ECOSOC.
 NGOs with ECOSOC status are those that are interested in policy issues within the UN system, and consultative status grants us the ability to contribute to the United Nations agenda, voicing issues that are of concern to Unitarian Universalists.
-The UU-UNO’s advocacy at the UN on human rights, climate change, disarmament, peace, and security all fit into its ECOSOC status.
+The UU@UN’s advocacy at the UN on human rights, climate change, disarmament, peace, and security all fit into its ECOSOC status.

 The Conference of NGOs in Consultative Relationship with the United Nations (CoNGO) facilitates the participation of Non-Governmental Organizations in the UN system.
 CoNGO works to ensure that NGOs have adequate access to UN meetings, conferences, special events, and documentation.
-The UU-UNO serves on the following CoNGO committees, with Director Bruce Knotts taking a leadership role in many:
+The UU@UN serves on the following CoNGO committees, with Director Bruce Knotts taking a leadership role in many:

-- UN NGO Committee on Sustainable Development which works on climate change related issues, Bruce Knotts is on the governing board.
+- NGO Committee on Sustainable Development which works on climate change related issues, Bruce Knotts is on the governing board.